Jan 11, 2024 | CHASENBOSCOLO

 Contact the Police

-Even if everyone involved in the accident appears unharmed, it’s crucial to involve law enforcement and file an official police report.
+You should first call the police before doing anything else.
+Even if everyone involved in the accident appears unharmed, it’s crucial to involve law enforcement and file a police report.
 Virginia state law requires individuals involved in any collision resulting in bodily harm, fatalities, or property damage exceeding $1,500 to report the incident to the authorities.
-Once officers arrive, they will generate a comprehensive accident report that meticulously records all pertinent details, such as the precise date, time, location, and individuals involved in the incident.
+Once officers arrive, they will generate a comprehensive accident report that meticulously records all pertinent details.
+This includes the precise date, time, location, and individuals involved in the incident.
 This official police report can prove invaluable when interacting with insurance providers or seeking legal recourse.
 Before the responding officer departs, make sure to inquire about the process for securing a personal copy of the report for your documentation.
+You can do so by contacting the police department a few days after the incident occurred.

 Gather Information